 This topic will tell you

-about the initial testing, diagnosis, and treatment of colorectal
+about the early testing, diagnosis, and treatment of colorectal

 come back or has spread, see the topic

-happens when cells that are not normal grow in your
+means that cells that aren't normal are growing in your

 colon or rectum .
-These cells grow together and form tumors.
+These cells grow together and form polyps.
+Over time, some polyps can turn into cancer.

-cancer is also called colon cancer or rectal cancer.
+cancer is also called colon cancer or rectal cancer, depending on where the cancer is.
 It is the third most

 common cancer in the United States.
 And it occurs most often in people older

-polyps , which are small growths inside the colon or
+small growths, or polyps, inside the colon or rectum.

 Colorectal cancer usually

-does not cause symptoms until after it has begun to spread.
+doesn't cause symptoms until after it has started to spread.
 See your doctor if

 you have any of these symptoms: